WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment5.md

 1. Navigate to the **Add-ons** section of the **Windows Azure Management portal** and select your previously created **New Relic** service.
 Show the dashboard options that the service offers.

 	>**Speaking Point:** This is the service dashboard.
-We can see at a high-level what's going on with the service.
-We can get the connection info, so if we need for example, the developer key in order to setup New Relic in our application and allow it log data and send it to New Relic, we can do that.
+We can see at a high level what's going on with the service.
+We can get the connection info, so if we need for example, the developer key in order to set up New Relic in our application and allow it to log data and send it to New Relic, we can do that.
 We can also upgrade it to the professional account later, if we want to.

 	![New Relic Azure Dashboard](Images/new-relic-azure-dashboard.png?raw=true "New Relic Azure Dashboard")